SJUACM/Computer-Vision-Applications/Age & Gender Detection/README.md

 # How to Run the Code

-1. Navigate to this directory: `cd "Age & Gender Detection"`
+1. Navigate to this directory `cd "Age & Gender Detection"`

 2. Download the necessary models: